Dogs and Safeguarding

 5.2 In the event that you are not sure about the dog you should share your concerns with the family.
 If you feel unable to do this you will need to discuss the issue with your line manager in the first instance.

 5.3 When you visit the family that has a dog you need to consider whether or not the dog poses any threat to the child’s health, development or safety.
-It may be a good idea to discuss this with the family’s health visitor as they are experienced in child’s health, development and safety.
 You can also undertake a risk assessment using the Tees Safer Dogs Around Children Risk Assessment Form.

 6. Useful Guidance and Resources